OpenCTI-Platform/opencti/docs/docs/reference/filters.md

 Automatic key checking prevents typing error when constructing filters via the API.
 If a user write an unhandled key (`object-label` instead of `objectLabel` for instance), the API will return an error instead of an empty list.
 Doing so, we make sure the platform do not provide misleading results.

-#### Regular filter keys
+#### Allowed filter keys for elastic filters

-For an extensive list of available filter keys, refer to the attributes and relations schema definitions.
+Query filters are used in a query fetching objects in the database.
+It concerns:
+- dynamic filters (filtering a list of entities),
+- some stored filters: filters of feeds, taxi collections and dashboard widgets.

+The available filter keys for query filters are:
+- the attributes registered in the schema definition (like 'published', 'name', 'confidence'...),
+- the relations input name (like 'objectLabel', 'externalReferences'...),
+- some special filter keys allowed in addition and that have a special behavior.

 Here are some of the most useful keys as example.
 NB: X refers here to the filtered entities.